-The interviewing process includes several steps, be it going through resumes, calling candidates, and in-person interviews or skill assessments.
+The interviewing process includes several steps, be it going through resumes, calling candidates, and in-person interviews or skill assessment tests.
 The various steps with multiple applicants take a lot of time.
 Most of the time involves repeating the same steps with all shortlisted candidates.
 This is where video interviewing processes come in handy.
 Instead of calling ten applicants and asking them the same questions, video interviewing software saves time.
 We will be discussing the different types and benefits of video interviewing software.

 Types of Video Interviewing?

 Video interviewing consists of using online software to ask questions to applicants and record their answers for reviews and ratings.
 There are two common ways that most hiring managers conduct video interviews.
 First, there are one-way video interviewing platforms like Ducknowl, there is live video calling systems like Zoom, Webex, and Skype.

 1. One-Way Video Interviews

 One-way video interviews involve sending the same pre-chosen questions to all candidates.
 They receive the invitation and record their answers to each question.
 Typically, you can set a time limit for each question.
 For example, with Ducknowl, you can choose to limit the answer time for the candidate to two minutes for a specific question.
 Once candidates record their answers, recruiters will be notified of the interview completion.
 Candidate responses can be viewed at the recruiter’s convenience.
 They also will be able to share all responses with hiring managers and other members of their team for feedback.

 2. Two-Way Video Interviews

 A two-way video interview is live, taking place via video calling apps such as Skype, Zoom, or Webex.
 Like your standard in-person interviews, the interviewers come prepared with a list of questions as the candidate and may record the interview to review later or to share with other members of their team.